 Harassment does not include professionally accepted coaching methods of skill enhancement, physical conditioning, team building, appropriate discipline, or improved Athlete performance.

-D. Aiding and Abetting
+E. Aiding and Abetting

 Aiding and Abetting is any act taken with the purpose of facilitating, promoting, or encouraging the commission of Prohibited Conduct by a Participant.
 Aiding and Abetting also includes, without limitation, knowingly: